microsoft/dotnet/releases/net471/KnownIssues/493108-WPF InvalidCastException when displaying a checked MenuItem.md

 of Path.Data to an object of type Style.
 The next measure pass then encounters the exception.

 ### Resolution
 This issue is fixed for all supported OS platforms prior to Windows 10 Fall Creators Update.
-The fix for Windows 10 Fall Creators Update is expected in future servicing update.
+The fix for Windows 10 Fall Creators Update is expected in a future servicing update.